 - You need to look in your bed’s seams and around the tag area because bed bugs like to hide in crevices.

 - After checking your mattress, check your headboard, box spring, and any other furniture you have in your bedroom.

 - You may find bed bugs in the nightstand near your bed.
 You need to check the drawers and crevices carefully.

 - Wood is the best place for hiding bed bugs as it naturally contains plenty of cracks and openings as it ages.

 - If you have any other furniture or object around the bed, the bed bugs can reside in those objects.
-You need to place a special interceptor under the legs of the bed to avoid them from rising onto the bed and feeding during the night.
+It would help if you placed a special interceptor under the bed’s legs to avoid them from rising onto the bed and feeding during the night.

 How to trap the bed bug?

 The best way to trap a bed bug is usually the ones that are designed to work most.
 Use bed bug blocker interceptor to catch a bed bug.

 Place these interceptors directly under the furniture legs you are trying to protect.